Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 FlexPoint handles both sides of that workflow: automated follow-up so fees are applied and communicated consistently, and a frictionless payment experience so clients can resolve overdue balances immediately when they receive the notice.

-Book an on-demand demo to see how it works.
+Book an on-demand demo to see FlexPoint can improve your cash flow.